james2doyle/vue-file-upload-component/README.md

 I came up with the original idea when looking at [this repo](https://github.com/tj/s3.js).
 I knew I wanted a nice component with upload progress and so I copied some code from that library.

+### Install

+Available through npm as `vue-file-upload-component`.
+Or include as an inline script, like in `example.html`.

 ### Demo

 ![](http://cl.ly/image/3k2M2I0f4417/Screen%20Recording%202015-12-04%20at%2008.58%20AM.gif)